Masa331/pohoda/README.md

 ### Naming

-Pohoda XML uses for nameing a mix of abbreviations, czech words, and english words.
-I'v decided to keep it the same so user isn't confused with another layer's naming.
-The only difference in naming is that all names in this gem are snake cased and downcased.
+Pohoda XML uses a mix of abbreviations, czech words, and english words for naming.
+I'v decided to keep method and class names the same so user isn't confused with another layer's naming.
+The only difference is everything is snake cased and downcased.

 For example: